Minsheng/mr-geo-vis/README.md

 ```
 node ./src/app.js
 ```

+## Folder structure
+keys/, contains the credentials for building a https server public/, contains the client code src/, contains the server code package.json, defines the dependencies and the configuration of the app .gitignore, defines the files/directories to exclude when committing to git repository .babelrc, config file for babel for interpreting ecmascript 2015

+## Purpose
+The purpose of this tech mesh-up is to get ready for the development of a mixed reality geolocation-based visualization app.

+1. create a web server with nodejs and expressjs for serving a web page over https.
+2. get the user's current position and do a listing search using the yelp api.
+3. visualize yelp listing information such as pricing or ratings using threejs.
+4. (optional) stream geolocation data over pubnub network for collaboration/communication purpose?

+The idea of the mixed reality app was co-developed with Michael Carnevale.

 ## Tech mesh-up process
 I encountered a lot of problems setting up the web server and attempting to deploy it.